umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 ### Lucene/Examine configuration

-The single instance back office Web App should be set to use [SyncTempEnvDirectoryFactory](file-system-replication.md#examine-directory-factory-options).
+The single instance backoffice Web App should be set to use [SyncTempEnvDirectoryFactory](file-system-replication.md#examine-directory-factory-options).

 The multi instance front end Web App should be set to use [TempEnvDirectoryFactory](file-system-replication.md#examine-directory-factory-options).